-Not only is honey deliciously sweet, it also comes with plenty of heath benefits too.
-Although, while it's a healthy alternative to sweeter treats, honey is not safe for young babies, so should be avoided until they're over one-year-old.
+Not only is honey deliciously sweet, it comes with plenty of heath benefits too, so you may be wondering - when can babies have honey?
+While it's a healthy alternative to sweeter treats, honey is not safe for young babies, so should be avoided until they're over one-year-old, says the NHS, who also point out that avoiding honey will help prevent tooth decay in the long run.

 It's safe to give your baby honey after their first birthday when baby’s digestive system is mature enough to protect against any bacteria.
 Before this, there are plenty of safe and healthy foods you can begin to wean your baby with.